telerik/ajax-docs/controls/editor/troubleshooting/inner-toolbars-are-displayed-in-multiple-lines.md

 ---
 title: Inner Toolbars are Displayed in Multiple Lines
-page_title: Inner Toolbars are Displayed in Multiple Lines | RadEditor for ASP.NET AJAX Documentation
+page_title: Inner Toolbars are Displayed in Multiple Lines - RadEditor
-description: Inner Toolbars are Displayed in Multiple Lines
+description: Check our Web Forms article about Inner Toolbars are Displayed in Multiple Lines.
 slug: editor/troubleshooting/inner-toolbars-are-displayed-in-multiple-lines
 tags: inner,toolbars,are,displayed,in,multiple,lines
 published: True